canvaspixels/courgette/README.md

 ## Courgette gives you:

-* a load of generic step definitions for you to begin writing Given When Then scenarios that will run as soon as you add the CSS or XPath selectors to the .page (YAML) file
+* a load of [generic step definitions](https://github.com/canvaspixels/courgette/blob/master/STEP_DEFINITIONS.md#step-definitions) for you to begin writing Given When Then scenarios that will run as soon as you add the CSS or XPath selectors to the .page (YAML) file
 * snippets or live templates for intellisense in your favourite IDE to write those steps accurately and quickly
+* [Courgette API](https://github.com/canvaspixels/courgette/blob/master/METHODS_FOR_COMBINING.md#methods-for-combining-actions-and-assertions) for creating your own step definitions
 * screenshots on error for debugging
 * a step for named screenshots
 * an HTML report